 - alternating constipation and diarrhea

-- laxatives aren’t working after several weeks of use
+Also contact your doctor if laxatives aren’t working after several weeks of use.

 Some people believe that all herbs are safe because they’re natural.
 While it’s true that in some cases herbs are a gentler alternative, they’re still powerful and have the potential to cause drug interactions or negative side effects.